-ADOPTS the following definitions for terms used in this Resolution:

-- a) 'under controlled conditions' means in a non-natural environment that is intensively manipulated by human intervention for the purpose of plant production.
-General characteristics of controlled conditions may include but are not limited to tillage, fertilization, weed and pest control, irrigation, or nursery operations such as potting, bedding or protection from weather; and - b) 'cultivated parental stock' means the ensemble of plants grown under controlled conditions that are used for reproduction, and which must have been, to the satisfaction of the designated CITES authorities of the exporting country: - i) established in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild; and - maintained in sufficient quantities for propagation so as to minimize or eliminate the need for augmentation from the wild, with such augmentation occurring only as an exception and limited to the amount necessary to maintain the vigour and productivity of the cultivated parental stock; - c) 'cultivars', as per definition of the 7th edition of the International Code of Nomenclature for Cultivated Plants, means an assemblage of plants that has been selected for a particular attribute or combination of attributes and that is clearly distinct, uniform, and stable in these characteristics and that when propagated by appropriate means retains those characteristics;

-DETERMINES that the term 'artificially propagated' shall be interpreted to refer to plant specimens:

-- a) grown under controlled conditions; and - grown from seeds, cuttings, divisions, callus tissues or other plant tissues, spores or other propagules that either are exempt from the provisions of the Convention or have been derived from cultivated parental stock;

-DETERMINES that plants grown from cuttings or divisions are considered to be artificially propagated only if the traded specimens do not contain any material collected from the wild; and

-RECOMMENDS that an exception may be granted and specimens deemed to be artificially propagated if grown from wild-collected seeds or spores only if, for the taxon involved:
+- 1. ADOPTS the following definitions for terms used in this Resolution: - a) 'under controlled conditions' means in a non-natural environment that is intensively manipulated by human intervention for the purpose of plant production.
+General characteristics of controlled conditions may include but are not limited to tillage, fertilization, weed and pest control, irrigation, or nursery operations such as potting, bedding or protection from weather; - b) 'cultivated parental stock' means the ensemble of plants grown under controlled conditions that are used for reproduction, and which must have been, to the satisfaction of the designated CITES authorities of the exporting country: - i) established in accordance with the provisions of CITES and relevant national laws and in a manner not detrimental to the survival of the species in the wild; and - ii) maintained in sufficient quantities for propagation so as to minimize or eliminate the need for augmentation from the wild, with such augmentation occurring only as an exception and limited to the amount necessary to maintain the vigour and productivity of the cultivated parental stock; and - c) 'cultivar' means, following the definition of the 8th edition of the International Code of Nomenclature for Cultivated Plants, an assemblage of plants that (a) has been selected for a particular character or combination of characters, (b) is distinct, uniform, and stable in these characters, and (c) when propagated by appropriate means, retains those characters (but see Article 9.1 Note 1)1 - 2.
+DETERMINES that the term 'artificially propagated' shall be interpreted to refer to plant specimens: - a) grown under controlled conditions; and - grown from seeds, cuttings, divisions, callus tissues or other plant tissues, spores or other propagules that either are exempt from the provisions of the Convention or have been derived from cultivated parental stock; - 3.
+DETERMINES that plants grown from cuttings or divisions are considered to be artificially propagated only if the traded specimens do not contain any material collected from the wild; and - 4.
+RECOMMENDS that, for populations of Appendix-I listed species, an exception to paragraphs 2 and 3 may be granted and specimens deemed to be artificially propagated if, for the taxon involved: - a) i) the establishment of a cultivated parental stock presents significant difficulties in practice because specimens take a long time to reach reproductive age, as for many tree species; - ii) the propagules are collected from the wild and grown under controlled conditions within a range State, which must also be the country of origin of the propagules; - iii) the relevant Management Authority of that range State has determined that the collection of propagules was legal and consistent with relevant national laws for the protection and conservation of the species; and - iv) the relevant Scientific Authority of that range State has determined that: - A. collection of propagules was in a manner not detrimental to the survival of the species in the wild in accordance with Resolution Conf.
+16.7 (Rev. CoP17) on Non-detriment findings; and - B. allowing trade in such specimens has a positive effect on the conservation of wild populations; - b) at a minimum, to comply with subparagraphs 4 a) iv) A. and B. above: